jeffdjohnson/lab-website/content/authors/4c-angelica-flores/_index.md

 - Lab Alumni
 ---

-Dr. Leiker completed her PhD training in our lab in 2017, and then moved on to serve as a Postdoctoral Research Fellow at Boys Town National Research Hospital in Omaha, Nebraska.
-She is currently studying emotional memory as a Postdoctoral Fellow in the [Dunsmoor Lab](https://sites.utexas.edu/dunsmoorlab/) at UT-Austin.
+Dr. Flores visited our lab as a Postdoctoral Researcher in 2011.
+She is now a Professor in the [Department of Psychology](https://www.udlap.mx/ofertaacademica/Default.aspx?cveCarrera=LPA) at the Universidad de las Americas Puebla (Mexico).